Servideska/HPC/doc.zih.tu-dresden.de/docs/training/getting_started.md

 ??? hint "Special hints on different software"

-  	Special hints on different software can be found for [Python](../software/data_analytics_with_python.md),
+  	Special hints on different software can be found [here for Python](../software/data_analytics_with_python.md),
     [R](../software/data_analytics_with_r.md), [Mathematica/MatLab](../software/mathematics.md), ...

 ??? hint "Hint on Python packages"

-  	The usage of virtual environments and, therefore, the usage of workspaces is recommended,
-    especially for Python.
+  	The usage of virtual environments and, therefore, the usage of workspaces is recommended, especially for Python.
 	Please check out the module system, even for specific Python packages, e.g. `tqdm`, `torchvision`, `tensorboard`, etc. to get a better idea of what is available.
 	The Python (and other) package ecosystem is very heterogeneous and dynamic, daily updates.
 	The central update cycle for software on the ZIH HPC system occurs approximately every six months.